CFokstuen/CFokstuen/README.md

 - JavaScript
 - Python

-## About Me
+## About

+I'm a Master's/postgraduate student in information technology.
+With a strong curiosity and a broad worldview, I chase experience and challenge.
 As an emmerging technologist, I believe in the power of continuous learning and enjoy exploring new languages, frameworks, libraries, and tools to expand my knowledge and skillset.

 ## Projects

-I'm actively working on project-based learning and personal projects, in addition to the demands of tertiary study requirements, that advances a deeper understanding of development technologies and languages.
+I'm actively working on project-based learning and personal projects, in addition to the demands of tertiary study requirements.

-## Contact Me
+## Contact

 If you have any questions, suggestions, or collaboration opportunities, feel free to reach out to me.
 You can contact me via email at [carl.fokstuen@hotmail.com](mailto:carl.fokstuen@hotmail.com) or connect with me on [Linkedin](https://www.linkedin.com/in/carl-fokstuen-628a0197/).